beyond2013/ProgIntro/CCharactersNStrings.md

 A sequence of calls to strtok breaks string s1 into tokens—logical pieces such as words in a line of text—separated by characters contained in string s2 .
 The first call contains s1 as the first argument, and subsequent calls to continue tokenizing the same string contain NULL as the first argument.
 A pointer to the current token is returned by each call.
 If there are no more tokens when the function is called, NULL is returned.

 ### Function strchr
 Function strchr searches for the first occurrence of a character in a string.
 If the character is found, strchr returns a pointer to the character in the string; otherwise, strchr returns NULL .
-[Example code] searches for the first occurrences of 'a' and 'z' in "This is a test" .
+[Listing-12] searches for the first occurrences of 'a' and 'z' in "This is a test" .

-[See Programming Example - 12.
-Functions strchr]

-[See Programming Example - 12.
-Functions strchr]: #strchr
+[Listing-12]: #strchr

 ### Function strcspn
-Function strcspn [Example code] determines the length of the initial part of the string in its first argument that does not contain any characters from the string in its second argument.
+Function strcspn [listing-13] determines the length of the initial part of the string in its first argument that does not contain any characters from the string in its second argument.
 The function returns the length of the segment.

-[See Programming Example - 13.
-Functions strcspn]

-[See Programming Example - 13.
-Functions strcspn]: #strcspn
+[listing-13]: #strcspn

 ### Function strpbrk
 Function strpbrk searches its first string argument for the first occurrence of any character in its second string argument.
-If a character from the second argument is found, strpbrk returns a pointer to the character in the first argument; otherwise, strpbrk returns NULL .
-[Example code] shows a program that locates the first occurrence in string1 of any character from string2 .
+If a character from the second argument is found, strpbrk returns a pointer to the character in the first argument; otherwise, strpbrk returns NULL . [listing-14] shows a program that locates the first occurrence in string1 of any character from string2 .

-[See Programming Example - 14.
-Functions strpbrk]

-[See Programming Example - 14.
-Functions strpbrk]: #strpbrk
+[listing-14]: #strpbrk

 ### Function strrchr
 Function strrchr searches for the last occurrence of the specified character in a string.
-If the character is found, strrchr returns a pointer to the character in the string; otherwise, strrchr returns NULL .
-[Example code] shows a program that searches for the last occurrence of the character 'z' in the string "A zoo has many animals including zebras" .
+If the character is found, strrchr returns a pointer to the character in the string; otherwise, strrchr returns NULL . [listing-15] shows a program that searches for the last occurrence of the character 'z' in the string "A zoo has many animals including zebras" .

-[See Programming Example - 15.
-Functions strrchr]

-[See Programming Example - 15.
-Functions strrchr]: #strrchr
+[listing-15]: #strrchr

 ### Function strspn
-Function strspn   [Example code] determines the length of the initial part of the string in its first argument that contains only characters from the string in its second argument.
+Function strspn   [listing-16] determines the length of the initial part of the string in its first argument that contains only characters from the string in its second argument.
 The function returns the length of the segment.

-[See Programming Example - 16.
-Functions strspn]

-[See Programming Example - 16.
-Functions strspn]: #strspn
+[listing-16]: #strspn

 ### Function strstr
 Function strstr searches for the first occurrence of its second string argument in its first string argument.
-If the second string is found in the first string, a pointer to the location of the string in the first argument is returned.
-[Example code] uses strstr to find the string "def" in the string "abcdefabcdef" .
+If the second string is found in the first string, a pointer to the location of the string in the first argument is returned.  [listing-17] uses strstr to find the string "def" in the string "abcdefabcdef" .

-[See Programming Example - 17.
-Functions strstr]

-[See Programming Example - 17.
-Functions strstr]: #strstr
+[listing-17]: #strstr

 ### Function strtok